I’ve heard it said that the average adult makes 35,000 decisions a day. That’s a crazy amount of decisions!

-Or if you’re deciding on colleges, you might care about cost, location, campus organizations, good programs in your desired major, study abroad options?
+Or if you’re deciding on colleges, you might care about cost, location, campus organizations, good programs in your desired major, and study abroad options.

 Establish criteria in the areas that are important to you, and list them on an evaluation grid.